JonWatkins/suika/crates/suika_templates/README.md

 # Suika Templates

-Suika Templates is a simple template engine for the Suika web stack, enabling dynamic HTML generation with support for filters, inheritance, and HTML minification.
+Suika Templates is a simple template engine for the Suika web stack, enabling dynamic HTML generation with support for filters, inheritance, macros, and HTML minification.

 **Note:** Suika is under active development and not intended for production use.
-The API is subject to change and may lack comprehensive testing and documentation.
+The API is subject to change.

 ## Features